DNPLab/DNPLab/docs/source/hydrationGUI.rst

 Saving Results
 ==============

 After processing is complete and hydration parameters are calculated, the **Save** button is available.
 Your results are saved in .csv, .h5, and .mat formats.
 The .h5 and .mat files can be imported by hydrationGUI.
-The .mat file can be imported by the MATLAB app called xODNP that is available at MathWorks File Exchange: https://www.mathworks.com/matlabcentral/fileexchange/73293-xodnp
+The .mat file can be imported by the MATLAB app called xODNP that is available at MathWorks File Exchange: https://www.mathworks.com/matlabcentral/fileexchange/73293-xodnp.
+See :ref:`dnpHydration <dnpHydration>` for explanation of the saved inputs/results object.